nims-spin-theory/MLIP_FTL/README.md

 ## Usage: Use interface scripts to train models efficiently
 This section provides examples of common workflows using interface scripts we created.
 These examples can provide some hand-on experience and inputs can be modified easily to fit in your research.

+In this example, we first train a model of formation energy from scratch and use it to predict formation energy of new compounds.

+Then, we use transfer learning to train a model of cirtical temperature (Curie and Neel temperatures) with the trained formation energy model as the base model.

+As last, we use transfer learning to train a model of cirtical temperature (Curie and Neel temperatures) with the eSEN-30M-OAM as the base model.

 First, move to the example folder:
 ``` bash
 cd examples_scripts